zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-overview.md

 **EnvironmentName**: the name of the environment in which the extension configuration file will be located.
 For example, ```Extensions.Prod.json``` contains the configuration for all extensions in the Production environment, and  `Extensions.dogfood.json` contains the configuration for all extensions in the Dogfood environment.

-The following file contains a typical configuration for an extension.
+The following code is a typical extension configuration file.

 ```json
 {